pinheiroGroup/Kinbiont.jl/docs/src/07_example_ML/index.md

 ```

-Finally, we visualize the decision tree using the `DecisionTree.wrap` function to help understand how the decision tree splits based on the initial conditions.
+Finally, we visualize the decision tree using t
 ```julia
 wt = DecisionTree.wrap(dt_gr[1], (featurenames=feature_names,))
 p2 = Plots.plot(wt, 0.9, 0.2; size=(1500, 700), connect_labels=["yes", "no"])
 ```

-This decision tree shows how the initial community composition (CI_1, CI_2, CI_3) influences the predicted model parameters.
+This decision tree shows how the initial community composition ($CI_1, CI_2, CI_3$) influences the predicted model parameters.

 ### Decision Tree Regression Analysis on real data

-In this example we analyze the already fitted data from:
+In this example we analyze the already fitted data from: High-throughput characterization of bacterial responses to complex mixtures of chemical pollutants in Nature Microbiology, https://doi.org/10.1038/s41564-024-01626-9.

-We read the data from CSV files:
+We read the results of the fits and the antibiotic present in each well from the data examples provided in the Kinbiont.jl github:
 ```julia
 Kinbiont_res_test = readdlm("your_path/data_examples/Results_for_ML.csv", ',')
 annotation_test = readdlm("your_path/data_examples/annotation_for_ML.csv", ',')
 ```
+If you want to replicate the fitting procedure for this dataset please look at this script https://github.com/pinheiroGroup/Kinbiont_utilities/blob/main/Fig_4_5/loop_chem_isolates_analysis_NL.jl .
+Note that this could require some time since the number of curves is about $10^4$.

 We define some variables for analysis: